Move better, Train smarter & Stay pain-free • Learn more

 Summary

-Shin splints describe the pain along the inner edge of the shin bone.
-Medically, it is called medial tibial stress syndrome.
-The condition is common among runners, affecting 13.6% to 20%.
+Shin splints, also called medial tibial stress syndrome, describe pain along the front or inner edge of the lower leg.
+It is a common overuse injury caused by repetitive stress on the lower leg.
+For this reason, it is prevalent in runners, affecting 13.6% to 20% of runners.
 Because running is part of the HYROX competition, those training for it may also suffer.

 An overview of shin splints